 Secretariat raced until he was three years old, per his contract.
 Most racehorses are itty bitty little children, runnin’ in their prime.
 He retired at age three with an acclaim that only ten other horses can boast, winning the Triple Crown of Thoroughbred Racing in the United States.

 After his death in 1989, during a necropsy (a normal procedure for a deceased horse), the veterinarian described his heart as a “huge engine.”
 It was estimated to be 2 ¾ times the size of an average thoroughbred racehorse’s heart.
 He was put down humanely after being afflicted with an often incurable disease.
 Unlike most racehorses, whose head, hooves, and heart are buried together, Secretariat was buried whole, an honor befitting the Saint that he is.

 Should I really describe the races to you?
 Of course not.
-You should watch them, below, with very dramatic music included.
+You should watch them, below, often with very dramatic music included.